usmanyousafali/CodeBook/C++/Basics/Project/Simple Football/README.md

 There was a University project in first semester and they challenged us to make a game in C++ by using simple concepts (procedural programming) of C++ and the game should be attractive and intriguing to play.
 I decided to make a football game by implementing SFML (Simple and Fast Multimedia Library) in C++ and I end up making this game.

-In order to execute the source code you have t ensure the following steps:
+In order to execute the source code you have to ensure the following steps:

 ## Download SFML Library